PoloOnTheGo/JATOS_docs_v3/pages/Change-studys-members.md

 A single user is removed by unchecking the checkbox in front of its name.

-Additionally it is possible to add all JATOS users at once or remove all members at once.
+Additionally it is possible, if your admins allow it, to add all JATOS users at once or remove all members at once.
+Then you will see the _Add All_ and _Remove All_ buttons.

 ![Change study's members](images/change_studys_members.png)